annie-kayal/project-4/README.md

     return request.user == obj.user
 ```
 - `isOwnerOrReadOnly` overrides the `BasePermission`.
-What this does is allow users read-only access to the endpoint, however even if they are authenticated, full CRUD functionality is only available to a superuser through the admin panel.
+What this does is allow users read-only access to the endpoint; however, even if they are authenticated, full CRUD functionality is only available to a superuser through the admin panel.

-- This permission was used only for the fitnessClass and fitnessClassDetailView endpoints as this would only b accessible for a superuser to add more classes to the database.
+- This permission was used only for the fitnessClass and fitnessClassDetailView endpoints, as this would only be accessible for a superuser to add more classes to the database.
 However all users have a GET endpoint to view the classes.

 ```js
 class AllFitnessClassView(APIView):